 II.
 Taxation of the income of legal entities from shares and other financial instruments (CITA)

-The main difference between the taxation of natural persons and legal entities is that legal entities are obliged to declare all expenses and are therefore entitled to deduct them from their income, and natural persons are not allowed to deduct expenses or to deduct them only to the extent provided for by law.
+The main difference between natural persons and legal entities is that legal entities - such as limited liability companies or joint-stock companies - are obliged to report all expenses and are therefore entitled to deduct them from their income, while natural persons are not allowed to deduct any expenses or can only deduct them in the amount provided for by law (i.e. a flat rate of 10%).

-Taxation of income from trading in shares, bonds and other financial instruments and other foreign exchange by legal entities is no different from the taxation of their other profits – profits are subject to 10% corporate tax.
+The taxation of income from trading in shares, bonds and other financial instruments as well as other foreign exchange on the part of legal entities is no different from the taxation of their other profits - the profit is taxed at the corporate income tax rate of 10 per cent.

-Similar to natural persons, the exemption applies to tax-exempt gains and non-recognized losses, i. e. gains and losses arising from transactions in financial instruments admitted to trading on a regulated market and offered to the public in the state, in another Member State of the European Union or Contracting State of the European Economic Area Agreement (Art.
+Similar to natural persons, the exception for tax-free profits and unrecognised losses also applies here with regard to profits and losses from transactions with financial instruments that are admitted for trading on a regulated market and for public offer in the country, in another member state of the European Union or in a contracting state of the European Economic Area (Art.
 44 CITA).

-Profits from transactions in financial instruments admitted to trading on a regulated market and to offer to the public in the state, in another Member State of the European Union or Contracting State of the European Economic Area Agreement are also exempt from withholding tax at the source (Art.
+Profits from transactions in financial instruments that are authorised for trading on a regulated market and for public offer in the country, in another member state of the European Union or in a contracting state of the European Economic Area are also exempt from withholding tax (Art.
 196 CITA).